 - Severe allergic reactions.

-- Decrease the metabolism of caffeine (the half-life of caffeine
+- Decreases the metabolism of caffeine (the half-life of caffeine significantly increases) 7.

 - Rare cases of vision disturbance 8.